konczal/SBS/README.txt

-This is a reposity of code used for analysing the Spoon-billed sandpiper genomes
+This is a reposity of code used for population genetic analyses of the spoon-billed sandpiper and red-necked stint genomes.